 You need to be willing to look in the mirror and learn from your reflection.

 At one point in my life, I was very talented at giving advice to everyone but myself.
-No matter how great I listened and responded to others, my own suffering remained humming in the background unacknowledged.
+No matter how well I listened and responded to others, my own suffering remained humming in the background, unacknowledged.

 It wasn't until I made the decision to start following my own advice that my life transformed into what it is today.
 I urge all of you to stop pointing the finger at others, start taking accountability for your actions, and start practicing what you preach.

 Here are seven benefits of following your own advice.
 Practicing what you preach:

 1. Increases your authenticity and makes you a better leader.

 Think back to your adolescence.
 How much did it bother you when authority figures told you to do something that they haven't done or wouldn't do themselves?
 It was infuriating, and it made you want to rebel against their recommendations.

 Following your own advice gives you instant credibility that makes people open up rather than shut down.
 Being authentic is much more approachable than hiding behind a veil of authority.

 2. Provides you with lived experience to back up your knowledge.